Chevrolet big-block engine: 348

 The first iteration of the W-series engine was the 1958 "Turbo-Thrust" 348 CID, originally intended for use in Chevrolet trucks but also introduced in the larger, heavier 1958 passenger car line.
 Bore and stroke was 4+1/8 × 3+1/4 in, resulting in a substantially oversquare design.
 This engine was superseded by the 409 cuin as Chevrolet's top performing engine in 1961 and went out of production for cars at the end of that year.
 It was produced through 1964 for use in large Chevrolet trucks.

 With a four-barrel carburetor, the base Turbo-Thrust produced 250 hp.
 A special "Tri power" triple-two-barrel version, called the "Super Turbo-Thrust", produced 280 hp.
-A "Special Turbo-Thrust" further upped the power output to 305 hp with a single large four-barrel carburetor.
-Mechanical lifters and triple two-barrel carburetors brought the "Special Super Turbo-Thrust" up to 315 hp.
+A "Special Turbo-Thrust" upped the power output to 305 hp with a single large four-barrel carburetor.
+Mechanical lifters and Tri power brought the "Special Super Turbo-Thrust" up to 315 hp.
 For 1959 and 1960, high-output versions of the top two engines were produced with 320 hp and 335 hp respectively.
-In 1961, power was again increased to 340 hp for the single four-barrel model, and 338 hp when equipped with triple two-barrels.
+In 1961, power was again increased to 340 hp for the single four-barrel model, and 338 hp when equipped with Tri power.